zynga/rl-bakery/README.md

 # RL Bakery (alpha)
+Note: The interfaces and general use cases are stable for this library, but we're currently working on better documentation and examples.

 ## Overview
 This library makes it easy to build production batch Deep Reinforcement Learning and Contextual Bandits applications.
 We use this at [Zynga](http://www.zynga.com) to personalize our games, eg. picking the best time of day to send messages, selecting daily challenges and personalizing the next level for games.
 The Deep RL applications created by this library are run in production for millions of users per day.